 How to Cook Barley on Its Own

-Bring to a boil over high heat (keep an eye on it, as it will start to foam up quickly once boiling).
+Step 3: Bring to Boil.
+Bring to a boil over high heat.
+Keep an eye on it, as it will start to foam up quickly once boiling.

 When it is done cooking, the barley will have expanded by 2-3 times in volume and have a nice and soft, chewy texture.